Rydges Hotel (Holiday Inn)

 While the building is conceptually and structurally very simple, the sawtooth façade varies over the height of the building to create a middle and top in the classic tower manner.

-NZIA Wellington Architecture Award for Hospitality and Tourism, 2007
+NZIA Wellington Architecture Awards, Winner (Hospitality and Tourism), 2007

 While the building is conceptually and structurally very simple, the sawtooth façade varies over the height of the building to create a middle and top in the classic tower manner.